syarul/webpack-tape-run/README.md

 ## Webpack 5.x.x changes

-Updated to support Webpack 5.x.x, some modules require in the webpack config for this to work :-
+Updated to support webpack 5.x.x, some modules require in the webpack config for this to work :-
 - path-browserify
 - stream-browserify
 - process/browser